-23. There are situations in which certain financing mechanisms can be used more effectively than others.
+22. There are situations in which certain financing mechanisms can be used more effectively than others.
 When considering the introduction or modification of such mechanisms, the strengths and weaknesses of each possible instrument in a given situation should be assessed.
-Some considerations for this assessment are the following:
+Some considerations for this assessment are presented below.